TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 The filename has 4 parts:

-A note’s filename is in sync with its metadata, when the following is true (slightly simplified, see the configuration file for the complete definition):
+A note’s filename is said to be in sync with its metadata, when the following holds (slightly simplified, see ‘tmpl.sync_filename’):

 20211031-My file.md